 The rule with any ad is not to do too much at once.
 For example, you don’t want your business’s mission statement, a customer testimonial, and a promo, all fighting for attention in the same ad.
 You want to pick what you want customers to notice most, and then make them powerful enough on their own.
 Most ads will draw attention to a discount or the services they provide, usually with clever use of color or with a unique graphic.

-Most ads also perform better when there is a picture, whether it’s a drawing or a clear photo.
+Most ads for cleaning services also perform better when there is a picture, whether it’s a drawing or a clear photo.
 That picture does not have to be the focal point, but it helps draw the eye nonetheless.

 A Few Cleaning Service Ad Examples

-With your assets in order, and your basic message narrowed down, it’s time to get creative with colors, graphics, and photos.
+With your assets in order, and your basic message narrowed down in the ad copy, it’s time to get creative with colors, graphics, and photos.
 The Facebook Ads Manager allows you to create ads in five different styles, with most sources recommending “Single” and “Video” to start.
-Below are a few house cleaning ads ideas for how you can best draw your next customer.
+Below are a few house cleaning business ads ideas for how you can best draw your next customer.

 But first, remember that nothing draws the eye away faster than blurry graphics.
 Before you create your first cleaning advertisement, make sure that your pictures, logos, and fonts are all high quality.